SasView/sasview/sasview/README.txt

         - We currently use Python 2.7

     2.2- Installing from source:
-        - Get the code from sourceforge at https://github.com/SasView/sasview.git for this release version use: https://github.com/SasView/sasview/releases
+        - Get the code from GitHub at https://github.com/SasView/sasview.git for this release version use: https://github.com/SasView/sasview/releases
             - run 'python setup.py install' under the 'sasview-x.x.x' folder
             - run 'python sasview.py' under the 'sasview' folder.